Care Calendar

 | Forecast freeze | Mid-November onward | 24-48hr pre-harvest of tender crops |

-| Lulee in garden area | Always | Visual check; tomato/jalapeño foliage = mild risk; raised-bed height helps |
+| Lulee in garden area | Always | Visual check; tomato/jalapeño foliage = mild risk; raised-bed + grow-bag height helps; no blood meal / bone meal in our config = Lulee-safer |